At the bottom of this blog post, you will find your free software evaluation checklist.

 You know you need a change, but where do you start?
-The thought of overhauling your estimating department’s technology is overwhelming, to say the least—no matter how much benefit gives you in the long run.
-Working with all sizes of contractors has taught our team that there are certain criteria important to every company, regardless of how many people are on their team.
+The thought of evaluating new construction estimating software is overwhelming, to say the least—no matter how much benefit it gives you in the long run.
+Working with all sizes of contractors has taught us that there are certain criteria important to every company.
 Whether you are the lead in the evaluation or just passionate about improving efficiencies, you need to know what to base your decision on.

 Why is Evaluating Software Important?